swiftlang/swift-evolution/proposals/nnnn-extensions-access-modifiers.md

 *Extensions* however behave differently when it comes to their access control:

-* The *access modifier* of an *extension* sets the default modifier of its members which has no modifier applied to them.
+* The *access modifier* of an *extension* sets the default modifier of its members which do not have their own localy defined modifier.

 	```swift
 	public struct D {}